Previous Lesson

 Week 1: Site Assessment

-This week will feature a discussion with Jim O'Connell on site selection/assessment, an extremely important topic for the successful establishment of a perennial crop.
-Using some online tools (e.g. Google Earth, Web Soil Survey, etc.), Jim will show students how to take a first look at a potential site from the comfort of their home.
+This week will feature a brief discussion with Jim O'Connell on site selection/assessment, an extremely important topic for the successful establishment of a perennial crop.
+He will give an over view of what makes a good site, and some some available online tools (e.g. Google Earth, Web Soil Survey, etc.), for a first look at a potential site from the comfort of their home.
+Jim will then turn it over to our guest speaker from Callisto Farms.

 Week 2: The Business of Berry Production